2i2c-org/team-compass/engineering/definition-of-ready.md

 - [ ] Any additional information needed for this specific configuration change.

-Functionally, this means that if we are requested to change config for something that we can't find any documentation for, we should
+Functionally, this means that if we are requested to change config for something that we can't find any documentation for, it should be escalated (via a message to the `#engineering` slack channel) so we can decide what needs to be done with it.
+The most likely outcome should be that documentation is written for it along with the config change.

 (ready:community-review)=
 ### Community config change review